 A Biography by Mark Pressman

 This album is a journey back to the original reasons Madooo became a singer.
-When John, Paul, George and Ringo began to change the world, they changed it for people from as far away as Monterrey and Melbourne, as far flung as Kirkutsk or Kenyatta, and as steeped in their own unique musical tradition as Munich and Madras.
+When John, Paul, George, and Ringo began to change the world, they changed it for people from as far away as Monterrey and Melbourne, as far-flung as Kirkutsk or Kenyatta, and as steeped in their own unique musical tradition as Munich and Madras.
 Madooo lets us know that their legacy lives on, even today, in the voices of those whose lives were changed forever. ”

 Read some of what the Indian Press has had to say:

-“The way Madhukar sang “Gethsamane” really got me in the guts and personally gave me an insight into Jesus Christ’s agony that years of Good Friday services never have”.
+“The way Madhukar sang “Gethsamane” really got me in the guts and personally gave me an insight into Jesus Christ’s agony that years of Good Friday services never have”.The Examiner

-THE TIMES OF INDIA: “Madhukar, the sensational singer of Jesus Christ Superstar, was far and away the star of “Mr. Rock”.
-His throw of voice is superb – he sings soulfully with pathos and feeling”.
+“Madhukar, the sensational singer of Jesus Christ Superstar, was far and away, the star of “Mr. Rock”.
+His throw of voice is superb – he sings soulfully with pathos and feeling”.The Times of India

-FREE PRESS JOURNAL: “Madhukar is the nearest there is to a singing star of Western popular music in India.
-His singing is second to none and as a stage artist he is incomparable.”
+“Madhukar is the nearest there is to a singing star of Western popular music in India.
+His singing is second to none and as a stage artist he is incomparable.”Free Press Journal

-“It is difficult to remain unmoved when Madhukar sings”.
+“It is difficult to remain unmoved when Madhukar sings”.Delhi Dateline

 “Madhukar is a strong and inspired musico-histrionic portrait, wide in vocal and emotional range”.Economic Times